Using Elasticsearch

 Out of Memory

-In such cases, you should increase the number of Elasticsearch containers and split the shards to reduce the load for each node, or increase the container resources.
+In such cases, you must increase the number of Elasticsearch containers and split the shards to reduce the load for each node, or increase the container resources.
 However, you can't change resources in the Elasticsearch app that's already running.
 If a change to resources is required, you can create the Elasticsearch app again with the increased memory, back it up to HDFS by referring to repository-hdfs, and then restore it, or use the Reindex from remote feature to transfer the index to the new Elasticsearch app.

 • Check the node's uptime information in cerebro.
 If the uptime is shorter than other nodes, then it's likely that the Elasticsearch process has been restarted.